Arnica tussilaginea Burm.f.

 ].
 Plants often wilt on bright sunny days if they are growing in a sunny position[

-] and succeeding outdoors in a woodland garden in the milder areas of Britain[
+Plants grow well outdoors in a woodland garden setting in the milder areas of the temperate zone[

 A good plant for growing in a window[